wuliwei9278/SQL-Rank/README.md

 # SQL-Rank: A Listwise Approach to Collaborative Ranking
 ## Announcement:
 - The paper has been accepted for oral presentation (24.9% acceptance rate) by ICML’18, Stockholm, Sweden (https://icml.cc/Conferences/2018/AcceptedPapersInitial).
 One can find the paper on arXiv: https://arxiv.org/abs/1803.00114.
-- I gave an oral presentation about this work at Stockholm sometime between July 10 - 15, 2018.
+- I will give an oral presentation about this work at Stockholm sometime between July 10 - 15, 2018.
 - You can cite the work as below for now

 > Wu, Liwei, Cho-Jui Hsieh, and James Sharpnack.
 "SQL-Rank: A Listwise Approach to Collaborative Ranking." arXiv preprint arXiv:1803.00114 (2018).